Bijou Phillips files for divorce from Danny Masterson after rape sentence

 The actor did not testify at the trial, but has denied all allegations.

-An attorney for Phillips, 43, did not immediately respond to a request for comment, and an attorney for Masterson declined to comment.
+An attorney for Masterson declined to comment.

 This article was originally published on NBCNews.com